 Remember, before reading the analysis, ensure you have listened to the recording, made your own notes and completed your own assessment of the case.

-This video recording looks at a patient for whom you have a received a raised biochemistry result.
+This audio recording looks at a patient for whom you have a received a raised biochemistry result.

 An empathic sounding doctor who arranges for the admission of a patient with a high potassium and deranged kidney function

 However when considering this as a RCA case there is very little history taken to establish the cause of the problem and as a consequence no differential diagnosis generated.

 0.01 to 0.30 introduction

 0.30 Indicates ringing about bloods and that they aren’t normal

 I personally like that the reason for the call was given early

 1.00 Patient asked to recap why bloods taken says not feeling well

 1.31 Doctor reflects back not feeling well and asks the patient to tell more